zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 ==========================

-In the :ref:`Tutorial <tutorial-label>`, we discussed the basics of implementing persisetnt objects by subclassing ``persistent.Persistent``.
+In the :ref:`Tutorial <tutorial-label>`, we discussed the basics of implementing persistent objects by subclassing ``persistent.Persistent``.
 This is probably enough for 80% of persistent-object classes you write, but there are some other aspects of writing persistent classes you should be aware of.